Gallo00/Grammar-Mistakes-Finder/README.md

 ```
 In this case we use LanguageToolPublicAPI which obviously involves calling the API (and basically having the calculations done on a remote server). <br>
 An alternative could be to call the LanguageTool('it') function which would basically give the same result but creating a server on the local machine, so the calculations would be done locally. <br>
 The choice depends on two variables which are the computing power of the machine and the quality of connection to the network.
-View more on https://github.com/jxmorris12/language_tool_python <br>
+View more https://github.com/jxmorris12/language_tool_python <br>

 ## Application architecture
 ![Pipeline](/review/img/pipeline.png?raw=true "Application architecture")